IS CFS PHYSIOLOGICAL OR PSYCHOSOMATIC?

 The guidance I sought came almost immediately, first in the form of a new curiosity: For the first time in years, I began to learn rapidly, reading across a broad spectrum of subjects ranging from immunology to Jungian psychology to metaphysics.
 I also saw a variety of health practitioners and counselors on a one- or two-visit basis, trying to sample as many perspectives on my experience as I could afford.
 CFS is a multi-faceted challenge, and for me the lesson of its diabolical variety was that I needed to develop more points of view on life — even if some of them seemed to give me contradictory information.
 Only later would I realize that spiritual maturity requires the willingness to “live in paradox,” simultaneously entertaining opposing perspectives on reality without feeling forced to settle on a single truth.

 Around this same time, my dream life became especially vivid and dramatic.
-Since my sleep was both plentiful and fitful, it was relatively easy to develop almost total dream recall; soon I could awaken after every dream and write it down in detail.
+Since my sleep was both plentiful and fitful, it was relatively easy to develop almost total dream recall.
+Soon I could awaken after every dream and write it down in detail.
 I would continue this intensive dreamwork at various levels of intensity for the next two years, filling several notebooks.
-Often the dream messages needed little interpretation and gave me an explicit sense of direction for my healing, as illustrated by this dream from December 1985, during the most severe phase of my illness:
+Often the dream messages needed little interpretation and gave me an explicit sense of direction for my healing, as illustrated by this dream from December 1985, during the earliest rapid decline of my health:

 I am a captive in a POW camp.
 I’ve been in a good mood, not taking the situation seriously, but talking to other prisoners makes me realize that I’ve been imprisoned for a long time.
 One woman who seems to be an old friend sits in my cell combing her hair, and sadly remarks, “I knew you before the life went out of you.”
 Suddenly I feel that I’ve been silent for years, and I start thinking of ways to escape — whether I can make a knife with a piece of paper, for instance.
 I have my dream notebook with me, and I realize the guards have made a mistake in allowing me to have it, because there is metal in the ring binding.